■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

 Legislation in all provinces and territories requires physicians to report suspected child abuse to child protection authorities when there are reasonable grounds to believe or suspect that a child has been abused, is being abused, or is at risk of abuse.
-Child abuse may be emotional, physical, sexual, or mental in nature and includes involvement in child pornography.
+Child abuse can be emotional, physical, sexual, or mental in nature, and can include involvement in child pornography, exposure to intimate partner violence, and neglect.

 Although the CMPA is aware of some cases in which physicians have been the subject of legal actions or complaints to regulatory authorities (Colleges) for having made a report, concerns about potential medico-legal difficulties must not discourage physicians from fulfilling their statutory obligation to report reasonable concerns of abuse.
 Physicians who fail to meet their responsibility to report suspected child abuse in a timely manner may be at risk of a legal action or College complaint.